John Cairncross: Work as a spy

 In September 1951, he was questioned by British counterintelligence about his relationship with Maclean and the Communist Party.
 Cairncross had been trained by the Soviets on how to behave during a counterintelligence interrogation.
-On 23 October 1951, Cairncross informed his Soviet controller that he had merely explained to the interrogator that he did not hide his membership with the party and that he would merely greet Maclean when he worked at the Ministry of Foreign Affairs but did not maintain any contact with Maclean after graduation.
-For security, the residence temporarily stopped contact with him, allowed him to continue to report monthly his situation with appropriate signals, and planned a follow up meeting on 23 January 1952.
+On 23 October 1951, Cairncross informed his Soviet controller that he had merely explained to the interrogator that he did not hide his membership with the party and that he would merely greet Maclean when he worked at the Ministry of Foreign Affairs but did not maintain any contact with him after graduation.
+For security, the residence (or rezidentura, the local Soviet intelligence station) temporarily stopped contact with him, allowed him to continue to report monthly his situation with appropriate signals, and planned a follow-up meeting on 23 January 1952.
 The Soviets developed an exfiltration plan for Cairncross including funds, documents, and communication methods while living in other countries.
-However, Cairncross did not signal his controller until an early March 1952 meeting during which Cairncross stated that he had been interrogated again.
+Cairncross did not signal his controller until an early March 1952 meeting during which Cairncross stated that he had been interrogated again.
 The residency did not have any more contact with Cairncross and instructed Kim Philby to determine Cairncross's whereabouts.
 Philby could not determine the whereabouts of Cairncross.

 Cairncross admitted to some impropriety in 1951 after MI5 found papers in Guy Burgess's flat with a handwritten note from him, after Burgess's flight to Moscow.
 This included a 15-page report about international affairs and policy obtained from nine officials.
 Cairncross claimed that this was the only document that he had ever provided to Burgess.
-No evidence of his spying for the Soviets during WWII was produced at that time.
+No evidence of his spying for the Soviets during the war was produced.
 The official report concluded that the interrogations in 1951 and 1952 had "failed to produce evidence on which a charge of espionage could be based".
 Philby had also informed the residency of this.